raikasdev/uwunet/README.md

 # UwUNet

+Hello!
+This is my project for the [Cloudflare Developer Challenge](https://challenge.developers.cloudflare.com/).
+It utilizes Cloudflare Workers and KV (for caching). \
 View (almost) any website uwufied!
+I used Cloudflare's own HTMLRewriter module.

 ## DEMO